-In the west of Liguria near the border with France the most popular attractions include the lovely botanical gardens at Villa Hanbury close to Ventimiglia, and a short distance inland you can visit Dolceacqua with its medieval humpback bridge and castle dominating the village.
+In the west of Liguria near the border with France the most popular attractions include the lovely botanical gardens at Villa Hanbury close to Ventimiglia.
+A short distance inland you can visit Dolceacqua with its medieval humpback bridge and castle dominating the village.

-This section of coast is called the Riviera di Ponente.
+This section of coast is called the Riviera di Ponente (trans: western Riviera)

 Almost on the border with France there is an ancient prehistoric site in the cliffs in a very scenic location and with crystal clear waters and a pebble beach (the beach is unfortunatey largely privately owned) at Balzi Rossi.

-A further 20 kilometres east along the coast you reach San Remo, a rather upmarket seaside resort built at the beginning of the 20th century.
+Travelling east along the coast pause to admire the old town and early 20th century villas and gardens at Bordighera.
+A further 20 kilometres east you reach San Remo, a rather upmarket seaside resort built at the beginning of the 20th century.